What is the Hakuho Foundation Japanese Research Fellowship?

 University professors, associate professors and assistant professors who have outstanding research results that have future potential, and other persons with equivalent research backgrounds, are eligible to apply.

 Researchers working in the fields of Japanese language,Japanese language education, Japanese literature or Japanese culture who reside outside Japan and meet all of the criteria below.

-- Affiliated with a higher education or research institution (including postdoctoral scolars' adjunct in Japanese and part-time lecturers)
+- Affiliated with a higher education or research institution (including postdoctoral scolars' adjunct in Japanese and part-time lecturers).

-- Sufficient Japanese language proficiency to be able to conduct research in Japanese
+- Sufficient Japanese language proficiency to be able to conduct research in Japanese.

 - Able to stay continuously in Japan for the duration of the Fellowship period and participate in research reporting sessions arranged by the Foundation.

 Applications are not sought from those whose purpose is to write a doctoral thesis.

 Applicants who are yet to receive their doctoral degree must submit written confirmation from their supervisor that the degree is expected to be granted by no later than December 31, 2017.